Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

 * Connect buttons resizes too much.
 Probably need to fix it to a particular height.
-* Bug (maybe): Check disabling of controls in older IE
+* Clean up psiclient code.
+Clean up unused files, like feedback.html and feedback.bmp.
 * Write descriptions for all i18n messages
 * More elaborate connection animation?
 * Need higher-res Psiphon logo
-* Clean up psiclient code.
-Clean up unused files, like feedback.html and feedback.bmp.
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?
 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.